5th August 2025

 Cheshire village development site heads to auction

-A former parish rooms in the sought-after village of Ashton Hayes, near Chester, is set to go under the hammer next month.
-The property, which was given to the community a century ago but had become too costly for the parish council to run and maintain, has been put up for auction with scope for residential redevelopment. with the minimum starting bid set at £95,000.
+A former parish rooms in the sought-after village of Ashton Hayes, near Chester, is set to go under the hammer this month.
+The property, which was given to the community a century ago but had become too costly for the parish council to run and maintain, has been put up for auction with scope for residential redevelopment, with a guide price of £95,000+.

-The Parish Rooms, in the centre of Ashton Hayes village, will be sold by SDL Property Auctions, part of Eddisons, in partnership with local firm, Cavendish Estate Agents, in a timed online auction starting on Wednesday 13th August.
+The Parish Rooms, in the centre of Ashton Hayes village, will be sold by SDL Property Auctions, part of Eddisons, in partnership with local firm, Cavendish Estate Agents, in a live streamed auction on Thursday 28th August.

 The property, previously used as a playgroup and community facility, currently includes a main hall, kitchen, storage areas, toilets and loft space.
 Architect drawings for a two-bedroom house conversion have already been prepared, although auctioneers say any redevelopment would be subject to planning.